 Whooooooosh.
 Another sweaty plane journey.
 I’m in Africa now.
 Woohoo.

-The plane arrived in Nairobi airport at 4:30am, about 15mins late.
+The plane arrived in Nairobi’s Jomo Kenyatta International Airport airport at 4:30am, about 15mins late.
 Unfortunately, it was dark so I didn’t get to see much.
 The main Nairobi airport burned down several years ago.
-Foe info, see here.
+For info, see here.
 We disembarked and went through passport control and immigration at a temporary structure.
 It was so different from the antiseptic European ones.

 I was glad I got a visa before I left home as there were no queues and I was through in a jiffy.
 Those who hadn’t, had to fill in a long form and then queue up to get it checked and have their passport stamped.

 None of the immigratiom officers wore uniforms and they were laid back and friendly.
 My passport was stamped.
 I was in!

 I’m tired now but will write more later.